comprecon18/syllabus/README.md

 ## Mini-Projects

 There will be a "mini-project" at the end of each unit (a total of three).
 They are due on the last day of the unit.
-They consist of continuing development of whatever you've built in class during that unit and then showing it to the class.
+They consist of continuing development of whatever you've built in class during that unit and then showing it to the class ("show-and-tell").

 ## Final Project